dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

     ![](../../assets/images/base_svc_table1.png)

 - Hardware requirements are determined by specific CDP services to be installed in both CDP PvC Base cluster and ECS platform.
 For instance, CDP PvC Base services such as [HDFS](https://docs.cloudera.com/cdp-private-cloud-upgrade/latest/release-guide/topics/cdpdc-hdfs.html), [Zookeeper](https://docs.cloudera.com/cdp-private-cloud-upgrade/latest/release-guide/topics/cdpdc-zookeeper.html) and [Ozone](https://docs.cloudera.com/cdp-private-cloud-upgrade/latest/release-guide/topics/cdpdc-ozone.html) have dedicated storage requirements.
-- All ECS hosts need to be equipped with SSD/NVMe disk as the physical disk for [Longhorn storage](https://longhorn.io/docs/1.2.4/best-practices/#minimum-recommended-hardware).
+- Each ECS node needs to be equipped with the direct-attached SSD/NVMe disk for the [Longhorn storage](https://longhorn.io/docs/1.2.4/best-practices/#minimum-recommended-hardware).
 Longhorn could only use a single volume disk per node and thereby LVM is recommended to be used for exposing a single volume backed by one/many physical disk.
 - CDW requires locally attached SCSI device (SSD/NVMe) on each ECS worker/agent node.